2ndsleep/2ndsleep.github.io/_posts/learn/web/static-web-app/procedures/2024-02-28-swa-terraform.md

 Plan: 1 to add, 0 to change, 0 to destroy.
 {% endhighlight %}

 Terraform is telling you that it plans to create one resource which wil be our resource group.
-We haven't created that resource group yet, so that makes sense.
-We've defined most properties manually, but the ID our our resource group won't be known until after we create it which is why it is labeled as `(known after apply)`.
+We haven't created that resource group yet, so that checks out.
+We've defined most properties manually, but the ID of our resource group won't be known until after we create it which is why it is labeled as `(known after apply)`.

 Okay, let's tell Terraform to create the resource group!